G0tzya/RoTracker/README.md

 ## Usage 🚀

 To use the RoTracker extension, you will need to provide your Roblox ID and Roblox cookie.
-You can find how to obtain these here:
+You can find how to get those here:

 - [Roblox ID](https://github.com/Gotzya/RoTracker/releases/tag/v1.0.0)
 - [Roblox Cookie](https://github.com/Gotzya/RoTracker/releases/tag/v1.0.0)